 Restoration activities and construction associated with Alternative 3 would be similar to those discussed for Alternative 1 except Alternative 3 would include two multi-use path bridges that would span or minimize impacts to the reconstructed floodplain and connect the campground.
+Benefits to surface water quality of Meeks Creek and Lake Tahoe would also be the same as described above for Alternative 1.
 Campground construction impacts would be slightly greater under this alternative because the number of campgrounds would be expanded and overall parking capacity would be increased by 14 spaces.
 However, this alternative would not include demolition and reconstruction of cabins.
 The same regulatory requirements from the TRPA, USACE, and the Lahontan RWQCB to minimize construction and maintenance related impacts as discussed under Alternative 1 would be imposed.
-Alternative 3 would not include a pier but would include a non-motorized paddlecraft launch platform or ramp up to 30 feet in length that would move with lake level fluctuations.
+Alternative 3 would not include a pier but would include a moveable, universally accessible paddlecraft launch platform or ramp up to 30 feet in length that would move with lake level fluctuations.
 This would not involve any direct lakebed disturbance because of the floating nature of the platform but regulatory requirements from the TRPA and the Lahontan RWQCB discussed under Alternative 1 would still be required to minimize any impacts to water quality.
 For the same reasons discussed under Alternative 1, this impact associated with Alternative 3 would be less than significant.

 Restoration and construction activities associated with Alternative 4 would be very similar to those discussed in Alternative 1, except that Alternative 4 would not include construction of a pier.
+Benefits to surface water quality of Meeks Creek and Lake Tahoe from restoration would also be the same as described above for Alternative 1.
 Upland construction impacts would be slightly greater under this alternative because the number of parking spaces would be expanded by up to 14 spaces.
 The same regulatory requirements to minimize construction and maintenance related impacts as discussed under Alternative 1 would be followed.
-Alternative 4 would not include a pier but would include a non-motorized paddlecraft launch platform or ramp as discussed under Alterative 3.
+Alternative 4 would not include a pier but would include a moveable, universally accessible paddlecraft launch platform or ramp as discussed under Alternative 3.
 This would not involve any direct lakebed disturbance because of the floating nature of the platform but regulatory requirements from the TRPA and the Lahontan RWQCB discussed under Alternative 1 would still be required to minimize any impacts to water quality.
 For the same reasons discussed under Alternative 1, this impact associated with Alternative 4 would be less than significant.